SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 1 - Hydra/README.md

-### Globus
+### FileZilla
- We will be using the Globus to transfer data from hydra to our local computer.
+ We will be using the FileZilla to transfer data from hydra to our local computer.
+We will go over the FileZilla settings when we need to transfer our first files.
+You can also choose to use scp to transfer, if you prefer.